-You can register to vote by mail in Maine by printing a voter registration form, filling it out, and mailing it to your local election office.
+You can register by mail to vote in Maine by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 To register in Maine you must: